• Skip to primary navigation

 Code Explanation:

-• LED pin numbers are saved in ledPins array.
+• The LED pin numbers are stored in the ledPins array.

 • In setup() each LED pin set as output.